rwxrob/cmdbox/README.md

   ways of dealing with single or double dashes, the equals sign, single letter options and more.
 Most are also not friendly to the use of UTF-8 runes in the upper ranges.

-* Even through `getopt` can be problematic (having had to code for it and around it for two decades and still has nightmares about `gpg`'s interface) `MapOpts` is available for those who insist on using them giving the command author the choice.
-Parsing traditional getopt-type options and switches was originally dropped since the goals of this project are to deprecate such designs in favor of modern HCI approaches to command-line user interfaces.
-But, choice prevails over opinion in this case.
-Still, please don't use `-f <file>` when the tab-completable `file <file>` could be used instead.
-Even a single dash `-` is nearly impossible to voice-to-text command-line interface.

 * Semantic emphasis `*bold*`, `**italic**`, `***bold-italic***` are the only inline formatting options allowed.
 This seems prudent given the